stephenh/tessell/docs/forms.md

 Approach
 --------

-gwt-mpv's [FormPresenter][FormPresenter] decouples several aspects of forms to ensure a clean separation of concerns.
+Tessell's [FormPresenter][FormPresenter] decouples several aspects of forms to ensure a clean separation of concerns.
 Specifically, decoupling *layout* from *declaration*.

 For example, a FormPresenter-enabled form might look like: